 - Excellent written and oral communication skills (Hebrew skills not required, but preferred)

 - Ability to quickly learn and apply new skills

 - Ability to work both independently and as part of a team

 - Ability to work quickly, efficiently, and to meet deadlines

 - Exceptional attention to detail

-Please send resume and cover letter to Tova Cohen: firstname.lastname@example.org
+To apply, please send your resume and a cover letter to Tova Cohen, firstname.lastname@example.org